 Was David Price Not Named CO-MVP in The World Series Because Chevy Didn't Want To Give Away Two Cars?

 Normally I think the idea of CO-MVPs is really some soft shit.
-CO-winners belong in safe spaces.
-It falls into that participation trophy bs umbrella that I am simply not about.
 With rare exceptions, there's usually a clear cut guy who deserves series MVP.
 The 2001 World Series with Randy Johnson and Curt Schilling is the most glaring example of deserving co-mvps.

 Don't get me wrong, I didn't lose any sleep over it, and this is the definition of a champagne problem, as my favorite team just won the World Series.
 I'm complaining about who won World Series MVP, but I still am shocked David Price didn't the very least earn a co-MVP for his work in the 2018 Fall Classic.
 My mans was robbed worse than Cambridge Merchants in The Town.
 Honestly I would've given it to him outright over Pearce.
 I just think Pearce was so good that if there was ever a time to give co-MVPs, this was the time.